tiffanychu90/simple-coronavirus-report/getting_started_README.md

 * Add and set your remote repository (call `origin`): `git remote add origin https://github.com/YOUR-USERNAME/simple-coronavirus-report.git`

 ## Collaborate and Use Version Control
 One major learning objective of this workshop is to learn how to write code in a collaborative setting.
 Version control is super important for this.
 GitHub can facilitate this collaborative workflow.
+For this workshop, you'll learn to collaborate with yourself (a past version of you collaborating with a future version of you).
+You'll apply all these best practices, but we'll strip away some of the more advanced GitHub workflows that come with collaborative work, as that isn't the focus for now.

 As mentioned in the [GitHub](#github) section, the way for collaborators to stay in sync with their code is by pushing and pulling their code.